History of Quimby Country

 To make getting around the camp less messy, especially for ladies’ long dresses in “mud season,” Quimby built a boardwalk from the Lodge to the cottages and tents, as well as along the trail to Big Averill Lake.

 When Charles Quimby died in 1919, The Cold Spring Camp was taken over by his daughter, Hortense Adelaide Quimby.
-Born in 1890, Miss Quimby grew up in West Stewartstown and following high school attended Teacher’s College in Stratford, NH.
+Born in 1890, Miss Quimby grew up in West Stewartstown and following high school attended State Normal School in Plymouth, NH.
 After graduating, she accepted a teaching position in New Jersey and briefly held the position of “social hostess” for Raymond Whitcomb Cruises.
 But when a teaching position opened in her hometown, she returned.
 And when her father died, she took over.

 An attractive young woman with vibrant red hair, Miss Quimby was known to have had several suitors, but preferred to remain, in her words, “an old maid.”
 Her plan for Cold Spring Camp, was to transform it into a retreat for families.
 And she pursued that goal tirelessly.